 Looking for a more intense adventure?
 Hike to the river from the canyon rim.
 This experience is not for the faint of heart.
 There are no clearly marked trails, the journey is steep and often quite a scramble and frequent hazards include poison ivy, ticks and stinging nettle.
 Still interested?
 Acquire a same-day backcountry permit at the visitor center and start early with plenty of water, as temperatures can be extreme in the summer.
 The Gunnison Route is recommended for first timers and generally takes two or more hours to hike down and three or more hours to hike back up.
 Backcountry camping is available once you reach the canyon floor.

 5. Boat Down the River

-Curecanti National Recreation Center, Black Canyon’s sister national park site, offers ranger-led boat tours into the canyon every day but Tuesdays throughout the summer.
+Curecanti National Recreation Center, Black Canyon’s sister national park site, usually offers ranger-led boat tours into the canyon every day but Tuesdays throughout the summer.
 This 1.5-hour tour will allow you to experience the magic of the inner canyon while learning about the geology, wildlife, history and water of the area.
 Reservations are required and it’s strongly encouraged to make them several weeks in advance.
-Call (970) 641-2337 x205 to reserve your seat.
+Reserve your seat at recreation.gov.

 6. See the Skies